- Plaintext email only

-Changing these "blueprints" has a significant impact on our thoughts, our relationships, and our capacity to move towards what we want in our lives.
+Changing these "blueprints" has a significant impact on thoughts, relationships, and our capacity to move towards what we want in our lives.

-Working together you will gain tools and new ways of being that shift your neuro-pathways.
+Working together you will gain tools and new ways of being that shift your neural pathways.
 We change the deep programing.

-I support you to move out of the spinning and analyzing mind and make room for creativity, relationships, clear thinking, and the ability to play with who you are and what you do rather than get played by it.
+I support you to move out of the spinning and analyzing mind making room for creativity, relationships, clear-thinking, and the ability to play with who you are and what you do rather than get played by it.

 These are a few things these sessions are useful for: